76084 will be running on the North Norfolk Railway for their 2021 summer season.

 The management in the paintshop at Horwich Works always wanted the British Railways emblem on the tender side to be central within the lining out.
 With the Mk2 and 2A tenders this gave them an issue.
 It placed the emblem over a cross of rivet heads giving the painters a difficult job.
 By bringing the rear lining in the centralised emblem rests only over a horizontal line of rivet heads making life a little easier.
 There is photographic evidence of this application for other members of the class built at Horwich.

 We are proud to have reproduced this little bit of Horwich heritage.

 You can normally access the footplate of 76084 when at the head of her train in the terminus stations by asking the loco crew.
-A ride on the footplate is only permissible through the 76084 Locomotive Company Limited and not the operating Railway.
-Prior arrangement with the Company is necessary to obtain a footplate pass.
+A ride on the footplate is only permissible through the operating Railway.
+Prior arrangement with the Railway is necessary to obtain a footplate pass.